-Premier Shopping Area

-To affirm and maintain the status of the city centre retail core as the premier shopping area in the State, affording a CCUV15 variety of shopping, cultural and leisure attractions.
+It is the Policy of Dublin City Council: CCUV15 Premier Shopping Area To affirm and maintain the status of the city centre retail core as the premier shopping area in the State, affording a variety of shopping, cultural and leisure attractions.
 In line with the Retail Planning Guidelines, 2012, the city centre should be the main focus for higher order comparison retail in the city to protect its retailing role and primacy.

-Category 1 and Category 2 Streets

-To protect the primary retail function of Category 1 Streets in the city and to provide for a mix of retail and other complementary on Category 2 streets.
+CCUV16 Category 1 and Category 2 Streets To protect the primary retail function of Category 1 Streets in the city and to provide for a mix of retail and other complementary uses on Category 2 streets.
 To promote active uses at street level on the principal shopping streets in the city centre retail core having regard to the criteria for Category 1 and Category 2 streets (see Appendix 2 and Figure 7.2).

-Diversifying the City Centre

-To ensure the resilience of Dublin City Centre to changing trends in retail demand, appropriate opportunities to further diversify the city centre as a place to live, work and socialise will be encouraged.

-Residential Development

-To encourage, support and promote more residential apartments as part of mixed-use developments or through the reuse / retrofit of the upper floors of existing buildings.
-The use of upper floors for residential use is supported in principle on Category 2 Shopping Streets.

-Parking and the Retail Core

-To support the re-use and replacement of car parks in the centre of the retail core and to safeguard short term car parking provision for shoppers and visitors at the periphery of the retail core.
-The redevelopment of central car parks will support public realm improvements and pedestrian priority in the retail core.
+CCUV17 Diversifying the City Centre To ensure the resilience of Dublin City Centre to changing trends in retail demand, appropriate opportunities to further diversify the city centre as a place to live, work and socialise will be encouraged.
+CCUV18 Residential Development To encourage, support and promote more residential apartments as part of mixed-use developments or through the reuse / retrofit of the upper floors of existing buildings.
+The use of upper floors for residential use is supported in principle on Category 1 and 2 Shopping Streets.
+CCUV19 Parking and the Retail Core To support the re-use and replacement of multi storey car parks in the centre of the retail core and to safeguard short term car parking provision for shoppers and visitors at the periphery of the retail core.
+The redevelopment of central car parks will support public realm improvements and pedestrian priority in the retail core and can support the retail core and night time economy by providing additional mobility hubs and other innovative transport solutions, see also Policy SMT28 (Chapter 8).

-It is an Objective of Dublin City Council: CCUVO4 WeareDublinTown To support Dublin's Business Improvement District (BID) - 'WeareDublinTown' / 'DublinTown' and to acknowledge the role and facilitate the work of 'DublinTown' which includes the provision of additional City Centre services and projects to improve the city centre.
+It is an Objective of Dublin City Council: CCUVO4 WeareDublinTown To support Dublin's Business Improvement District (BID) - 'WeareDublinTown' / 'DublinTown' and to acknowledge the role and facilitate the work of 'DublinTown' which includes the provision of additional city centre services and projects to improve the city centre.
 CCUVO5 Underutilised and Inactive City Centre Streets To reactivate the underutilised and inactive city centre streets and lanes in the city centre through the inclusion of art, landscaping, street furniture, outdoor dining, activity spaces and residential uses.
-CCUVO6 Car Parks and Last Mile Delivery To investigate the potential of the use of car parks in the city centre for micro hubs and distribution centres for 'last-mile' delivery as part of the preparation of a Servicing / Logistics Strategy for the city (see also Objective SMTO6).
-CCUV07 Marketing the City Centre To actively market the city centre to prospective international retailers.
+CCUVO6 Car Parks and Last Mile Delivery To investigate the potential of the use of multi-storey car parks in the city centre for micro hubs and distribution centres for 'last-mile' delivery as part of the preparation of a Servicing / Logistics Strategy for the city (see also Objective SMT06).
+CCUVO7 Marketing the City Centre To actively market the city centre to prospective international retailers.
 Dublin City Council will seek to work with Dublin Chamber and other relevant city centre stakeholders to benchmark Dublin internationally in order to attract new retailers and to retain its function as a prestigious centre of retail.
 CCUVO8 Review of Architectural Conservation Areas / Areas of Special Planning Control To review the Architectural Conservation Areas (ACAs) pertaining to the retail core so that they reflect the approach for Category 2 Streets with particular regard to complementary non-retail uses.
 To prepare / update Areas of Special Planning Control for the city as and where appropriate and necessary.